Feride Acar: Activism

 From the 1980s, Acar was active in the women's rights movement.
 She attended the 1995 Beijing Conference on women and was elected to the Committee on the Elimination of Discrimination against Women (CEDAW Committee) in 1997.
 She served on the CEDAW Committee through 2005, acting as its rapporteur between 1999 and 2001, vice president from 2001 to 2003, and president between 2003 and 2005.
 She returned to the CEDAW Committee in 2011 and served until 2019.
 She assisted in the development of the Istanbul Convention from 2006 to 2011 and when its monitoring organ went into force, she served as a member.
 She was the Turkish Representative of the first monitoring Ad Hoc Committee (CAHVIO) from 2009 to 2010, and from 2015, the Group of Experts of Action against Violence against Women and Domestic Violence (GREVIO).
 Acar was elected for three consecutive terms as president of GREVIO, completing her service in 2019.

 Awards and honors

 In 2010, she was the honoree of the Parliamentarians for Global Action's Defender of Democracy Award.
 In 2018, she was honored for her record in human rights by the Canadian government and that same year was honored by the Turkish Association of University Women for her activism.
 In 2019, Acar was awarded the Pro Merito Medal of the Council of Europe for her service in advancing women's rights.
+In 2018, she was included in the list of the top 100 people fighting gender discrimination in the world with her fight for equality, prepared by the non-governmental organization Apolitical.